LauraConnolly/VirtualFixture/README.md

 # VirtualFixture

 ## Dependencies:
 This module relies on the BreachWarning module, which is a part of SlicerIGT.
-For instructions on compiling this module from source, please see the instructions on this page: https://slicer-ros2.readthedocs.io/en/latest/pages/limitations.html
+For more details on compiling this module from source, please see the instructions on this page: https://slicer-ros2.readthedocs.io/en/latest/pages/limitations.html

 ## Instructions: